Pakistan’s Interior Minister Sanaullah warns of governor's rule in Opposition-ruled Punjab province | Politics

 - Pakistan

-Pakistan's Interior Minister Rana Sanaullah on Wednesday warned of imposing governor's rule in Punjab if his entry into the province was restricted, a day after the Supreme Court declared former premier Imran Khan-backed candidate Pervez Elahi as the chief minister.
+Pakistan's Interior Minister Rana Sanaullah on Wednesday warned of imposing governor's rule in Punjab if his entry into the province was restricted, a day after the Supreme Court declared former premier Imran Khan-backed candidate Chaudhry Pervez Elahi as the chief minister of the politically important region.

+His remarks came after divisive political and judicial wrangling, Elahi was sworn in as the chief minister of the largest province early Wednesday morning by President Arif Alvi.
+Sanaullah said the Cabinet discussed the issue of clamping governor's rule in Punjab in case any restriction was imposed by the new Punjab government on the interior minister or any other government official.
+Separately, addressing a press conference in Islamabad, he revealed that his ministry had already begun drafting an order for the governor's rule, which is being prepared by the interior ministry. ''If my entry is restricted, it will be grounds for governor's rule,'' he asserted, after Pakistan Tehreek-e-Insaf (PTI) lawmakers had suggested prohibiting his entry to the Punjab province.

+Elahi took oath as the chief minister of Pakistan's Punjab province following the apex court's verdict that saw Pakistan Muslim League-Nawaz (PML-N) Hamza Shehbaz, son of the prime minister Shehbaz Sharif, losing his status of the ''trustee'' chief minister.

 Hamza was earlier declared the winner in the election though his Pakistan Muslim League-Nawaz (PML-N) party did not have a majority in the Assembly after key by-elections held on July 17.